metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 Required:

-- `pod_spec` (Attributes) Represents the pod spec of the workload. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_spec))
+- `pod_spec` (Attributes) Specifies the PodSpec of the 'workload' action. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_spec))
 - `type` (String) Defines the workload type of the action.
-Valid values include 'Job' and 'Pod'.
-'Job' creates a job to execute the action.
-'Pod' creates a pod to execute the action.
-Note that unlike jobs, if a pod is manually deleted, it will not consume backoffLimit times.
+Valid values include 'Job' and 'Pod'.  - 'Job': Creates a Job to execute the action. - 'Pod': Creates a Pod to execute the action.
+Note: unlike Jobs, manually deleting a Pod does not affect the 'backoffLimit'.

 Optional:

-- `backoff_limit` (Number) Specifies the number of retries before marking the action as failed.
+- `backoff_limit` (Number) Specifies the number of retries allowed before marking the action as failed.
-- `target_pod_template` (String) Refers to the spec.targetPodTemplates.
-This field defines the target pod for the current action.
+- `target_pod_template` (String) Specifies a TargetPodTemplate defined in the 'opsDefinition.spec.targetPodTemplates'.

 <a id="nestedatt--spec--actions--workload--pod_spec"></a>
 ### Nested Schema for `spec.actions.workload.pod_spec`